 The Expanse features a virtual gallery for the LFF’s twenty 360 video and immersive works, plus a virtual theatre which will house a line-up of live talks and events across the festival.
 From the interactive works, some interesting pieces include Dazzle:Solo (an interpretation of Chelsea Arts Club’s famous 1919 Great Dazzle Ball blurs the lines between physical choreography and virtual imagination).

-In the virtual reality category, we find -among pothers- the Gimme One documentary, where five members of the electric and excessive Ballroom scene in the UK exploring their gender and sexuality through dance, a 360-version one of the most influential VR documentaries from last year, Common Ground, which narrates the history of the Aylesbury Estate and its influence on UK housing policy.
+In the virtual reality category, we find -among others- the Gimme One documentary, where five members of the electric and excessive Ballroom scene in the UK explore their gender and sexuality through dance, a 360-version one of the most influential VR documentaries from last year, Common Ground, which narrates the history of the Aylesbury Estate and its influence on UK housing policy.

-In Future Rites and Chaotic Body 1 choreographer Alexander Whitley will give an insight into two of his upcoming immersive dance projects, while Brave new world will see the discussion of two very different projects dealing with the dystopian possibilities of Artificial Intelligence; director Baff Akoto’s will also be presenting his artistic practice, which combines film and immersive technology.
+In Future Rites and Chaotic Body 1, choreographer Alexander Whitley will give an insight into two of his upcoming immersive dance projects, while Brave new world will see the discussion of two very different projects dealing with the dystopian possibilities of Artificial Intelligence; director Baff Akoto’s will also be presenting his artistic practice, which combines film and immersive technology.

-To know more about the full programme and how to access the films and artworks head to the festival webpage here.
+To know more about the full programme and how to access the films and artworks, head to the festival webpage here.